• Skip to primary navigation

 Jump to Recipe - Print Recipe

-I’ve always been a huge meatball lover, especially when eating out, but, have you ever baked them yourself in marinara sauce?
+I've always been a huge meatball lover, especially when eating out, but now I am a fan of this homemade version.
+Have you ever baked them yourself in marinara sauce?
 Please tell me you have, because, they are the most amazing flavor explosion and hard to stop eating.
-They go perfectly with any pasta dish, such as Pasta Carbonara or Garlic Butter White Wine Pasta.
-It’s hard to stop eating all these homemade meatballs!
-Easy Baked Meatballs

 How to make the best meatballs